James6xie/fm-orchestrator/docs/VIRTUAL_MODULES.rst

   default modules are taken from the SCM repo configured in the ``default_modules_scm_url`` xmd field or in the MBS configuration ``default_modules_scm_url`` as a fallback.
 Any default modules with conflicting streams will be ignored as well as any default module not found in the MBS database.
 This field only applies to base modules.
+Takes a boolean value, defaulting to ``FALSE``
 - ``default_modules_scm_url`` - the SCM repo to find the default modules associated with the base module.
 If this is not specified, the MBS configuration ``default_modules_scm_url`` is used instead.
 See the ``use_default_modules`` xmd field for more information.
+MBS will use the name of the base module stream (or the ``rawhide_branch``) as the branch name from which to retrieve the defaults information.

 Virtual Streams